Voting & Elections

 Each candidate must file the following forms:

-- Candidate Information for Campaign Reporting Form (all candidates);
+• Candidate Information for Campaign Reporting Form (non-federal candidates);

 Only forms prescribed by the Office of the New Mexico Secretary of State will be accepted on filing day.
 Forms from previous election years may not be used and will not be accepted.
 All candidacy forms provided by the Office of the New Mexico Secretary of State will be labeled with the current election year information.